xiongrxchn/IntelBri.github.io/index.md

   - Getting hardware

-We have purchased Raspberry Pi and sensors (GPS module and MPU-6050 six-axis accelerometer) from [Taobao](https://www.taobao.com/).
+We have purchased Raspberry Pi and sensors (GPS module and MPU-6050 accelerometer) from [Taobao](https://www.taobao.com/).

   - Set up the test environment

-We have built the sensors (including GPS module and MPU-6050 six-axis accelerometers) and written Python codes to monitor the parameters based on the tutorials.
-The sampling frequencies of the MPU-6050 accelerometer and GPS module are XXXHz and 1 Hz, respectively.
+We have built the sensors and written Python codes to monitor the parameters based on the tutorials.
+The sampling frequencies of the MPU-6050 accelerometer and GPS module are 10 Hz and 1 Hz, respectively.

 ![](Images/indoor.png)